 - Do know that tinnitus can be managed even if it cannot be cured.

-- Don’t believe everything you read about tinnitus being cured by herbs or supplements.
-Management via sound therapy or personal devices is the most successful way to treat tinnitus.
+- Don’t believe what you read about tinnitus being cured by herbs or supplements.
+Management via sound therapy and even hearing aids are two of the most highly recommended ways to treat tinnitus.

 - Don’t forget that tinnitus can be a symptom of something else, so it is important to have it checked out by a professional.